 Clear as mud?
 Hopefully this will help…

-Look to your mobile phone service provider as a great example.
+Look to your mobile phone service provider as a great example of the Consumerization of IT.
 The mobile phone service itself is perfectly OK:

 - The price you pay is acceptable, maybe even great value for money